Platin Power Station

-Platin Power Station would address capacity constraints, secure Ireland’s energy needs, facilitate further renewable generation on the electricity system and help keep the lights on by providing backup generation and critical system services.
+The proposed Open Cycle Gas Turbine (OCGT) Generating Plant, which was awarded planning consent in early 2025, could help address capacity constraints, secure Ireland’s energy needs, and facilitate further renewable generation on the electricity system by providing flexible back-up power and critical system services.

-Our proposed station in Platin would run on Hydrotreated Vegetable Oil (HVO), a biofuel produced by processing waste oils to create a fossil-free alternative to distillate oil in accordance with EU sustainability standards.
-As the station will have the potential to convert to hydrogen in the future, HVO potentially provides a transitional step away from fossil fuels and towards low-carbon hydrogen.
+The power station could run on Hydrotreated Vegetable Oil (HVO), a biofuel produced by processing waste oils to create a fossil-free alternative to distillate oil in accordance with EU sustainability standards, and could have the potential to convert to hydrogen in the future.

 The site is to the west of the M1, in the townland of Platin, Caulstown, Carranstown and Duleek, County Meath.